Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

+Furthermore, the mapping $\changevar$ in \Cref{defi:LMEFfam} allows us to introduce various parameterisations.
+It is also important to note that for $\theta=(\vartheta,\tau)\in\Tset$, the probability density function $k^{(1)}(\theta,\cdot)$ only depends on $\xi=\changevar(\vartheta)\in\changevar(\tilde{\Tset})$ and $\tau\in\parammixproba$.
 As we shall see later, Student's $t$ distributions in particular will fit this general setting.
 Before that, let us state conditions leading to a systematic decrease in $\Psif$ when the kernel $k^{(1)}$ is as in \Cref{defi:LMEFfam} and from there, let us see how a maximisation approach for the ELM family can be derived.

-\subsubsection{Monotonic decrease conditions for the (E)LM family}
+\subsubsection{Monotonic Decrease Conditions for the (E)LM Family}

 In the case of an ELM family, we are not able to directly solve the argmax problem~(\ref{eq:aPMC:updateP}) as we did for the exponential family in \Cref{sec:argm-solut-param-expo}.
-Instead, we come back to a monotonic decrease condition of the form
+Instead, given an (E)LM family $k^{(1)}$ as in \Cref{defi:LMEFfam}, we come back to a monotonic decrease condition of the form